‘Queen of the South’ Star Hemky Madera on Fitness, Mental Discipline, and Longevity

 The award-winning actor opens up about consistency, recovery, family life, and the mindset behind his latest fitness transformation.

-For years, audiences have known Hemky Madera as the intense and unforgettable Pote Galvez from Queen of the South — a role that helped cement his reputation as one of television’s most compelling character actors.
-With standout appearances across projects like Weeds, Perry Mason, The Lincoln Lawyer, and the expanding Star Wars universe through The Mandalorian and Grogu, Madera has quietly built a career defined by versatility, longevity, and resilience.
+For years, audiences have known Hemky Madera as the intense and unforgettable Pote Galvez in Queen of the South — a performance that earned widespread acclaim and helped establish him as one of television’s most compelling character actors.
+Since then, his career has continued to evolve with standout roles in Weeds, Perry Mason, The Lincoln Lawyer, and upcoming appearances in HBO’s Euphoria and The Mandalorian and Grogu, further cementing his reputation for versatility across acclaimed dramas and global franchises.

-As he approached 49, Madera made a decision that had nothing to do with chasing Hollywood standards — and everything to do with building a stronger future physically, mentally, and emotionally.
+As he approached 49, Madera made a decision that had nothing to do with chasing appearances and everything to do with building a stronger future — physically, mentally, and emotionally.

 “Turning 49 really woke me up,” Madera tells OnFitness Magazine.
 “I gave myself 52 weeks to get into the best shape possible — not just physically, but mentally too.
 At this stage, I want to feel strong, sharp, and ready for whatever comes next.”